-WP Hosting is a premium service designed to help you maintain your WordPress site.
+WP Hosting is a premium hosting service, designed to help you maintain your WordPress site.
 Core and plugin updates are taken care of monthly.
 Daily or weekly off-server backups, with premium support are all included.

 What Is Premium Support?

-With Premium Support, your request will always be at the top of the queue.
-We will also cover support inquiries, that may not always be hosting related.
+With Premium Support, your request will jump to the top of the queue.

 Can I Use the Service For Other Sites?